Shivang-i/Hello-world/README.md

-A simple and lightweight Chrome extension that shows a “Hello World” message in a popup when you click the icon.
-Perfect for beginners to understand the basics of Chrome extension development, including manifest, popup, and UI setup.
+A lightweight and interactive Chrome extension that displays a personalized greeting as you type your name.
+This extension is built using pure HTML, CSS, and JavaScript—no frameworks, just clean and efficient code.
+Great for beginners learning DOM manipulation and extension development!